StaticRevo/FYP-Multi-Label-Classification-using-Deep-Learning/README.md

 - **Python 3.11+** – Ensure you have Python installed.
 [Download Python](https://www.python.org/downloads/).
 - **Git** – Required to clone the repository.
 [Download Git](https://git-scm.com/downloads).
 - **CUDA (Optional)** – If you plan to run the model on a GPU, ensure CUDA is installed along with the necessary drivers.
-- **Anaconda** - To install all the requirements from the project you need to create an anaconda enviroment.
+- **Anaconda** - To install all the requirements from the project you need to create an anaconda environment.
 [Download Anaconda](https://www.anaconda.com/products/distribution)

 ### Installation
 1. **Clone the repository:**